Monad (category theory)

 Monads are used in the theory of pairs of adjoint functors, and they generalize closure operators on partially ordered sets to arbitrary categories.
 Monads are also useful in the theory of datatypes, the denotational semantics of imperative programming languages, and in functional programming languages, allowing languages without mutable state to do things such as simulate for-loops; see Monad (functional programming).

 A monad is also called, especially in old literature, a triple, triad, standard construction and fundamental construction.

 Introduction and definition

-We had some time to talk, and during the course of it, I realized I’d become less scared of certain topics involving monads.

-Monads seem to bother a lot of people.
-There’s even a YouTube video called The Monads Hurt My Head! ...
-Shortly thereafter, the woman speaking exclaims:

-What the heck?!
-How do you even explain what a monad is?